Eyes on Miami: Snoop Dogg, Blac Chyna, Migos, and Others

 May 5

-Cinco De Mayo Celebration at Lolo’s Surf Cantina: Lolo’s Surf Cantina hosted its first Cinco de Mayo fiesta complete with festive decor and authentic Mexican cocktail recipes, including their margaritas de la casa, palomas, Mexican mules and sangrias.
+Cinco de Mayo Celebration at Lolo’s Surf Cantina: Lolo’s Surf Cantina hosted its first Cinco de Mayo fiesta, complete with festive decor and authentic Mexican cocktail recipes, including its margaritas de la casa, palomas, Mexican mules, and sangrias.
 Guests also enjoyed complimentary margarita samples courtesy of Lunazul Tequila.

 |